tristanpenman/yolo-rknn/README.md

 ### Training

-We can easily adapt this for other datasets, such as those that we prepared earlier (e.g. Cats and Dogs).
+We can easily adapt this for other datasets, such as those that we prepared earlier (e.g. Apples and Oranges).

 ```
 python yolov5/train.py \
   --img 640 \
   --batch 16 \
   --epochs 20 \
-  --data datasets/cats-and-dogs.yaml
+  --data datasets/apples-and-oranges.yaml
 ```

 TODO: Output